• Skip to primary navigation

 What happens today

-The situation is quite bizarre if you consider that thousands of children today have parents who immigrated here 10, 20 or 30 years ago.
-They were born in Italy, they speak Italian and in many cases these kids can be very far from their parents’ culture even if they might speak their language or visit regularly the country were their origins are rooted.
+The situation is quite bizarre.
+In fact, thousands of children today have parents who immigrated here 10, 20 or 30 years ago.
+They were born in Italy and speak Italian.
+But these kids can be very far from their parents’ culture.
+In fact, speaking their parents’ language or visiting regularly the country of origin, is not enough feel at home.

-On the other side, it is quite easy to obtain an Italian passport if you can prove that you have an ancestor who was Italian after 1861.
+On the other side, it is quite easy to obtain an Italian passport.
+You must prove that you have an ancestor who was Italian after 1861.
 This was, in fact, the year of the Italian Unification under the Sabaudo Reign when this country was still a monarchy.

 The last law on citizenship entered into force in 1992 and says that you can be considered Italian if at least one of your parents is Italian.
 In Latin this is called “jus sanguinis”.
 This right has been widely discussed as counterposed to that called “jus soli” that states that a person is Italian if they were born in Italy.